Are There Categories of Mold?

 It is well documented that exposure to mold is a health risk.
 You may have even heard the term “toxic mold.”
 Let us first calm your fears by assuring you that there is no such thing.
 The term derived from the fact that some molds produce mycotoxins.

 Mycotoxins are the result of mold spores’ metabolic process – in the case of mold, the process of creating new mold spores.
-These mycotoxins are microscopic, but they can cause serious health problems, making mold remediation necessary when present.
+These mycotoxins are microscopic, but they can cause serious health problems, making mold treatment necessary when present.

 That being said, some types of mold are more dangerous than others.
 Let’s break down the three main groups of mold so you can better understand what may be affecting your family’s health.